storefront-x/storefront-x/docs/modules/vue.md

 </script>
 ```

-`Loading...` string will be rendered on the server side and it will be visible until the `MyComponent` is fully loaded on the client side.
-Then the component will be rendered instead of the fallback content.
+`Loading...` string will be rendered on the server side and it will be visible until the `MyComponent` is mounted on the client side.